I enjoy helping others and making the world a happier, greener place.

-The weather is getting warmer and we've gotten a little bit of rain.
+The weather is getting warmer, and we've gotten a little bit of rain.
+Hooray, spring has arrived!

 So are those pesky ants!
-Every year we fight a battle to keep our home ant free, without nasty chemicals!
-I just recently found some very nice recipes that have worked like a charm!
+Every year we fight a battle to keep our home ant-free without nasty chemicals!
+I recently found some very lovely recipes that have worked like a charm!

-First thing you must remember is to NOT wipe away the ant trail.
-You want them to find your bait quickly and the best way to do this is set it out on an existing trail.
+The first thing you must remember is NOT to wipe away the ant trail.
+You want them to find your bait quickly, and the best way to do this is to set it out on an existing trail.

 Ants are generally only looking for three things in your home.
-One is a source of water, not something you really want to use for a trap.
+One is a source of water, not something you want to use for a trap.
 Another thing they are searching for is a source of protein.
-This can be as simple as a spoonful of peanut butter.
+This source can be as simple as a spoonful of peanut butter.
 The final thing they look for is a sugar source, like jam or honey.
 Several sources suggest you find out what they want and then make your bait.
-I suggest making a little of each and then set them out for the ants.
+I recommend making a little of each and setting them out for the ants.